 A warm heart?
 A festive spirit?
 A readiness to chomp chocolate cookies for the rest of your holiday days?
 Also on the list.

-How To Make Chocolate Cookies
+How To Make Chocolate Cookies (Three Steps)

 It’s hard to choose what to love most about these cookies, but the fact that they’re a real mix & bake, no-fuss kinda situation certainly makes the list!

 1. Make the dough.
 Cream butter and sugar and then add the eggs and vanilla until just combined.
-Then, in goes the flour, cocoa powder, espresso powder (if using, but remember, let’s be fun), baking soda, and salt.
+Then, in goes the dry ingredients: flour, cocoa powder, espresso powder (if using, but remember, let’s be fun), baking soda, and salt.
 Stir and mix it all together.

 3. Bake in batches.
 We recommend 6-8 at a time.
 Remove from oven and LET.
 THEM.
 REST. so you get the crispy edges and soft craggy middles.
 Transfer to a wire cooling rack.